 - Jodi Gauker – Chester County Industrial Development

 - Kerry H. Richards, PhD PSU – Department of Agricultural and Extension Education

 - David Schmidt: OSHA National Office – Directorate of Evaluation and Analysis, Office of Statistical Analysis

 - ** New Company

 Implementation Meetings held at the American Mushroom Institute facility located in Avondale (Kennett Square), PA.

-In addition to the above noted Alliance Implementation Meetings attended by the Philadelphia Area Office Compliance Assistance Specialist, the AMI conducts monthly meetings where the on-going Alliance activities are monitored and moved forward.
+In addition to the above noted Alliance Implementation Meetings attended by the Philadelphia Regional Labor Liaison, the AMI conducted ten additional monthly meetings where the on-going Alliance activities are monitored and moved forward.

 Activities and Products

 Evaluation Period: February 16, 2013 through February 16, 2014.

 Events and Products